nisaacdz/ypf-backend/README.md

 ## 🏗️ How We Build: Key Conventions

-This is the important part.
 To keep our codebase consistent and easy to navigate, we follow these rules:

 - Always use the `@/` alias for imports from the project root (e.g., `import dbClient from "@/configs/db";`).
   No more `../../..` madness.